Getting a Mortgage or Remortgage on a UK Shared Ownership Property

 Why you should speak to a Shared Ownership mortgage broker

-Applying for a Shared Ownership mortgage in 2018 can be a daunting experience, especially if you aren’t up to date on the current mortgage rates within the market that may be available to you.
-A mortgage advisor can search the market for you, saving you time and stress.
+Applying for a Shared Ownership mortgage can be a daunting experience, especially if you aren’t up to date on the current mortgage rates that may be available to you.
+A mortgage advisor can search the market for you, saving you time, money and stress.

-As well as this, a good broker will ensure that the mortgage you apply for is affordable and right for you based on your circumstances.
+As well as this, a good broker will ensure that the mortgage you apply for is affordable and right for you, based on your needs and circumstances.
 We only work with trusted experts that are:

 - Knowledgeable about which lenders to go to for Shared Ownership mortgages as they successfully arrange these deals already